 Resort Hop the Disney Resorts

 By far one of our favorite things to do at Walt Disney World is Resort Hopping.
-And Arrival Day at Walt Disney World is the perfect time to explore Disney Resorts.
+And your First Day at Disney World is the perfect time to explore Disney Resorts.
 Ones at which you may or may not be staying.
 If you arrive at Walt Disney World early you can take time to explore resorts that may be near your own resort.
 Our favorite resorts for a Disney World Arrival Day are the Boardwalk Resorts, Monorail Resorts, Skyliner Resorts, and the Disney Resorts with Boat Transportation.
 All of these resorts offer great options for meals, gift shop browsing, and meandering the grounds.

 Head to Disney Springs